Critical Care Research cells

 Dr. Andrew Goodwin

-Andrew Goodwin, M.D., MSCRAndy Goodwin, M.D., MSCR, is an Associate Professor of Medicine and physician scientist focused on improving the care of the critically ill.
+Andrew Goodwin, M.D., MSCRAndy Goodwin, M.D., MSCR, is a Professor of Medicine and physician scientist focused on improving the care of the critically ill.
 He has expertise in both clinical and translational research on the biology of sepsis and ARDS as well as quantitative analysis of ICU outcomes.
 He received his Bachelor of Science in Bioengineering from Syracuse University and his M.D. from SUNY Stony Brook.
 He completed his internal medicine residency training at Massachusetts General Hospital and his pulmonary and critical care fellowship training in the Harvard Combined program.
 He joined the faculty at MUSC in 2011 where he received a Master of Science in Clinical Research degree and established a robust clinical and translational ICU research program.

 Publications